Finally (D'banj song)

-"Finally" is a song recorded by Nigerian recording artist D'banj for the compilation album, D'Kings Men (2013).
+"Finally" is a song recorded by Nigerian singer D'banj for the compilation album, D'Kings Men (2013).
 The song serves as the tenth commercial single from the album, which features collaborations between members of D'banj's DB Records label.
 The track premiered at a promotional event for the record, which was headlined by several Nigerian artists, including the singer.
 Solely written and produced by D'Banj himself, the recording is an EDM and pop song with lyrics predicting that any girl will beg for D'banj's love and compassion.

 The recording was generally well received by contemporary music critics, who reached a consensus predicting that it would be successful both commercially and critically.
 An accompanying music video was released on 2 October of the same year and features the singer performing at night at a party in a forest.

 Background and composition

 "Finally" was released on 20 June 2013 through DB Records and Sony Music Entertainment, the former of which is a joint effort co-created by D'banj himself.
 A sneak peek of the official recording was released one day prior to the Nigerian radio station, Lagos BEAT 99.9 FM.
 The track is featured on the compilation album, D'Kings Men (2013), which is full of collaborations created by recording artists under DB Records.
 Four days after the initial release of "Finally", the singer released the parent record on 24 June 2013 following a concert held at a Nigerian hotel; at the event, he performed the single live for the first time to a crowd of individuals within the music and entertainment industries.
 To further promote the track, he partnered with Nigerian music download website NotJustOk for a promotional dance competition, where participants would submit videos of themselves dancing to the song in order to win an unnamed prize.

 An EDM and pop song that was solely written and produced by D'banj himself.
 According to Don Boye from tooXclusive, the singer's approach on the track was simple, consisting of an "amazing beat" with fairly "basic lyrics".
 Lyrically, "Finally" details the singer's "subliminal" and "egotistic[al]" side, featuring the protagonist begging: "You will love me finally / You will need me finally / You will want me finally".